intend

 This text is extracted from the Wiktionary and it is available under the CC BY-SA 3.0 license | Terms and conditions | Privacy policy 0.002

-intend (intends, present participle intending; past and past participle intended)
+Pronunciation Verbintend (intends, present participle intending; simple past and past participle intended)

-- (ambitransitive, usually followed by the particle "to") To hope; to wish (something, or something to be accomplished); be intent upon
+- (ambitransitive, usually followed by particle "to" + verb, or "on"/"upon" + noun) To fix the mind upon (something, or something to be accomplished); be intent upon

 - He intends to go to university.